HTTPArchive/har.fyi/src/content/docs/guides/minimizing-costs.md

 ## Use RANK

-An alternative to `TABLESAMPLE`, to get a consistent set of data returning for a subset of data, is to use the `rank` column as mentioned previously:
+An alternative to `TABLESAMPLE`, to get a consistent set of data returning for a subset of data, is to use the `rank` column as mentioned previously.
+For the top 1,000 or even 10,000 sites:

 ```sql
 SELECT